 If a package was not delivered in time, would you purchase from that retailer again?

-Smart retailers are not leaving the success of their deliveries up to chance.
-38% of organizations are ensuring clients receive enough inventory by shipping early in 2022; 25% will be using alternative shipment routes, and about 19% are contracting long-term slot agreements with carriers.
+Smart retailers are not leaving the success of their delivery up to chance.
+38% of organisations are ensuring clients receive enough inventory by shipping early in 2022; 25% will be using alternative shipment routes, and about 19% are contracting long-term slot agreements with carriers.